What’s a cavity in your tooth?

 - Black or white stain on your teeth

-- First and foremost, the reason for the cavity is lack of oral hygiene.
+- The cavity is occurred due to lack of oral hygiene.

-- The sugar contained foods and beverages to encourage cavity formation.
+- The extra sugar contained food (eg refined carbs,sweets) and beverages encourage cavity formation.

-- An existing decayed tooth may spread the infection to other teeth.
+- Existing tooth decay may spread the infection to other teeth.

-Discuss with your dentist about your symptoms.
-He/she will identify the cavities after a dental checkup.
-Although some cavities are not visible, hence a dental checkup may incorporate an x-ray.
+Visit Sabka dentist, discuss with your dentist about the problems related to the symptoms.
+They will identify the cavities after a Free dental checkup at Sabka dentist.
+Some time cavities are not visible, hence a dental checkup may incorporate an x-ray.

-Treatment for a cavity depends upon the severity.
-Below are some treatments mentioned depending upon the severity:
+Treatment for a cavity depends upon the grimness formed.
+Below are some treatments mentioned depending upon the grimness:

-The infection starts to sit at the breakage of the tooth.
-Your dentist will drill the cavity and remove the affected part.
-Then the dentist will fill the tooth with a material such as gold, silver or composite resin
+The infection on the affected part starts to sit at the breakage of the tooth.
+The dentist will drill the cavity and remove the affected part.
+Then the dentist will fill the tooth with a material such as gold, silver or composite resin.

-When the infection reaches the root of the tooth it causes the death of the nerves.
+When the dental cavity infection reaches the root of the tooth it affects the nerves of the tooth.
 At this point, your dentist will recommend root canal treatment to save that tooth.
-He will remove decayed areas of your tooth, nerve tissue, and blood vessel tissue.
-Then he will examine the infection level and should apply appropriate medication to the root.
+He will remove infected areas of your tooth, nerve tissue, and blood vessel tissue.
+Later, they will examine the infection level and will provide appropriate medication for the root.
 Finally, the tooth will be filled, and they will place a crown on it.
 Visit Sabka dentist to get the root canal treatment done.

 Early stage treatment: